Gabriel Batistuta: Personal life

 The couple moved to Florence, Italy, in 1991, and a year later their first son, Thiago, was born.
 Thanks to good performances in the Italian championship and with the Argentina national team, Batistuta gained fame and respect.
 He filmed several commercials and was invited onto numerous TV shows, but in spite of this, Batistuta always remained a low-profile family man.
 In 1997, Batistuta's second son, Lucas, was born, and a third son, Joaquín, followed in 1999.
 He now has a fourth son Shamel.
 In 2000, Batistuta and his family moved to Rome, where he played for Roma.
 Two years after Shamel was born, Batistuta was loaned to Inter.
 In 2003, after 12 years in Italy, the family moved to Qatar where Batistuta had accepted a lucrative celebrity playing contract with a local team, Al-Arabi, ending his career there in 2005.
 He moved back to Argentina in 2007.

-Despite having completed his coaching badges in Argentina, he currently has no involvement with football, instead (primarily as he has difficulty walking) he prefers to play polo and golf, he was quoted saying 'I don't like football, it's only my job'.
-In later interviews with FIFA he expanded, “I lived and breathed football”, adding, “when I was playing football I never enjoyed it that much, I was never happy ... if I scored two goals, I wanted a third, I always wanted more.
-Now it's all over I can look back with satisfaction, but I never felt that way when I was playing.”
-In 2006 he expressed an interest in coaching Australia's national team and Argentina's team.
-During the 2006 FIFA World Cup he worked as a commentator for Televisa Deportes.
+Despite having completed his coaching badges in Argentina, he currently has no involvement with football, instead (primarily as he has difficulty walking) he prefers to play polo and golf, he was quoted saying: 'I don't like football, it's only my job'.
+In later interviews with FIFA he expanded: "I lived and breathed football", adding, "when I was playing football I never enjoyed it that much, I was never happy ... if I scored two goals, I wanted a third, I always wanted more.
+Now it's all over I can look back with satisfaction, but I never felt that way when I was playing."
+In 2006 he expressed an interest in coaching Australia's and Argentina's national team.
+During the 2006 FIFA World Cup, he worked as a commentator for Televisa Deportes.
 Batistuta currently runs his own construction company in Argentina.
 He also worked as technical secretary in the professional football club Colón, joining the club's staff in January 2012, and leaving at the end of the 2012–13 season.

 Speaking in a television interview in Argentina in 2014, Batistuta said the pain suffered in his ankles after retiring in 2005 became so intense that he "urinated in bed with the toilet only a few steps away.
 I couldn't move."
 He visited a doctor he knew asking his legs be amputated, but the doctor turned down his request.
-Although he later underwent surgery to relieve the pressure on his cartilage and tendons, and his condition improved slightly, in a 2017 interview he stated that he still had difficulty walking and faced mobility issues as a result of the stresses and injuries he faced throughout his football career due to overexerting himself.
-He has however still been able to take part in charity football games, and in 2014 he scored twice – one a trademark finish with a powerful 35 yard strike into the roof of the net – in a game in Italy.
+Although he later underwent surgery to relieve the pressure on his cartilage and tendons and his condition improved slightly, in a 2017 interview, he stated that he still had difficulty walking and faced mobility issues as a result of the stresses and injuries he faced throughout his football career due to overexerting himself.
+He has, however, still been able to take part in charity football games, and in 2014, he scored twice – one a trademark finish with a powerful 35 yard strike into the roof of the net – in a game in Italy.

-Batistuta currently lives in Perth, Western Australia, Australia.
+Batistuta lived in Perth, Western Australia but due to personal reasons, he moved back to Argentina.